morteck/wallpapers/README.md

 ## Picky-Wallpapers by Morteck! ##

 After spending countless hours building my wallpaper collection only to lose them due to an rsync failure, it was time to set up an official repository.
+These wallpapers were sourced from various sites such as Imagur, Pintreast, etc.

 I will be updating the contents of this repository periodically, and will review all push requests.